John Bew is Professor in History and Foreign Policy at the War Studies Department at King’s College London.

 REALPOLITIK: A HISTORY was published by Oxford University Press in January 2016, and was reviewed widely in the international media including the Financial Times, Prospect, New Statesman, National Interest and Wall Street Journal, as well as the top peer-reviewed journals in the field.

 His latest book, CITIZEN CLEM: A BIOGRAPHY OF ATTLEE, has been described as “easily the best single-volume, cradle-to-grave life of Clement Attlee yet written”.
-It has just been published by Riverrun (UK) and Oxford University Press (USA).
+Published by Riverrun (UK) and Oxford University Press (USA), it won the 2017 Orwell Prize.

 John’s previous books include TALKING TO TERRORISTS: MAKING PEACE IN NORTHERN IRELAND AND THE BASQUE COUNTRY (published 2009 by Hurst in the UK and Colombia University Press in the US), which was chosen in Foreign Policy Magazine’s Global Thinkers Book Club in December 2009.
-His first book, THE GLORY OF BEING BRITONS: CIVIC UNIONISM IN NINETEENTH-CENTURY BELFAST, was chosen as the inaugural book in a new series initiated by the Royal Irish Academy to showcase the wo
+His first book, THE GLORY OF BEING BRITONS: CIVIC UNIONISM IN NINETEENTH-CENTURY BELFAST, was chosen as the inaugural book in a new series initiated by the Royal Irish Academy to showcase the work of new scholars.